chafey/dicomweb-update-spec/docs/delete.md

 Delete APIs
 -----------

-# Delete Patient - DELETE to /patients/[id]
+# Delete Patient
+  - HTTP Verb: DELETE
+  - URI Template: /patients/[id]/normalizedmetadata
+  - Query Parameters:
+    - IssuerOfPatientId - optional - qualifies the patient further
+  - HTTP Headers:
+    - Request
+      - If-Match: String representing the version of the resource this patch is made against (Etag from GET)
+  - Behavior
-  - Deletes all instances with the PatientId
+    - Deletes all instances with the specified PatientId

-# Delete Study - DELETE to /studies/[id]
+# Delete Study
+  - HTTP Verb: DELETE
+  - URI Template: /studies/[id]
+  - HTTP Headers:
+    - Request
+      - If-Match: String representing the version of the resource this patch is made against (Etag from GET)
+  - Behavior
-  - Deletes all instance for the specified study
+    - Deletes all instance for the specified study uid

 # Delete Series - DELETE to /studies/[id]/series/[id]
+  - HTTP Verb: DELETE
+  - URI Template: /studies/[id]/series/[id]
+  - HTTP Headers:
+    - Request
+      - If-Match: String representing the version of the resource this patch is made against (Etag from GET)
+  - Behavior
-  - Deletes all instance for the specified series.
+    - Deletes all instance for the specified study uid and series uid.

-# Delete Instance - DELETE to /studies/[id]/series/[id]/instances/[id]
+# Delete Instance
+  - HTTP Verb: DELETE
+  - URI Template: /studies/[id]/series/[id]/instances/[id]
+  - HTTP Headers:
+    - Request
+      - If-Match: String representing the version of the resource this patch is made against (Etag from GET)
+  - Behavior
     - Deletes the specified instance